h4ckyou/h4ckyou.github.io/posts/thm/posts/supersecrettip.md

 There are various suids binaries and one which doesn't look important is this
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/a72a24e4-9b97-432c-8e86-7403756ec77e)

-So my goal is that I'll make a binary that will spawn a shell then overwrite it with `/usr/bin/chfn`
+So my goal is that I'll make a binary that will spawn a shell then overwrite `/usr/bin/chfn` with the binary

 Here's the C code
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/37e6a048-ed1d-4fcc-8496-6883329a0945)